oconnor663/jacko.io/posts/async_three.md

 Ok&hellip;_now_ the main loop can pop from `NEW_TASKS` and push into `tasks`.
 It's not much extra code, but there are a couple pitfalls to watch out for, and this time they're runtime bugs instead of compiler errors.
-First, we need to poll new tasks at least once as we collect them, rather than waiting until the next iteration of the main loop, so that they get a chance to register wakeups before we sleep.[^wakeups] Second, we need to make sure that `NEW_TASKS` is unlocked before we poll, or else we'll reintroduce the deadlock we're trying to avoid.[^deadlock] Here's the expanded main loop, with new code in the middle:
+First, we have to poll new tasks as we collect them, rather than waiting until the next iteration of the main loop, so they get a chance to register wakeups before we sleep.[^wakeups] Second, we have to make sure that `NEW_TASKS` is unlocked before we poll, or else we'll recreate the same deadlock we were trying to avoid.[^deadlock] Here's the expanded main loop, with new code in the middle:

 [^wakeups]: We'd notice this mistake immediately below, after we added the